-Ranked by U.S. News & World Report as one of the nation’s top pediatric cancer centers, CCBD treats thousands of patients each year, providing comprehensive, personalized care to every child.
+CCBD treats thousands of patients each year, providing comprehensive, personalized care to every child.
+CCBD is made up of oncology, hematology, histiocytosis and research.

-Phoenix Children’s is one of the few U.S. institutions approved to treat children using chimeric antigen receptor (CAR) T cell therapy, a treatment in which a patient’s T cells—a type of immune system cell—are altered in the lab so they will attack cancer cells.
+Phoenix Children’s was one of the first U.S. institutions approved to treat children using chimeric antigen receptor (CAR) T cell therapy, a treatment in which a patient’s T cells—a type of immune system cell—are altered in the lab so they will attack cancer cells.

 Stories of Hope

 Former Senior Vice President & General Counsel, Avnet